Search for Dark Particles in $K^0_L \to \gamma X$ at the KOTO Experiment

 \textit{Data collection~} For this analysis, data was collected during a dedicated 2-hour run in June 2020.
+The duration of this dedicated run was determined to balance the total run time against the statistical return from the background control samples.
 With the J-PARC accelerator operating at 51~kW, a total of $5.03\times10^{16}$ protons on target (POT) were delivered, producing $1.29\times10^{10}$ $\KLz$ decays at the exit of the $K_L^0$ beam line.
 Events for the $\ksig$ search were selected online using a two-level trigger system.
 The Level-1 (L1) trigger required the total energy in CSI to exceed 300 MeV with no coincident activity in the CV, IB, MB, NCC, or CC03–CC06 veto detectors.
 The Level-2 (L2) trigger further required exactly one photon in CSI.
 To study trigger effects and determine the $\KLz$ flux, an additional trigger with looser L1 veto conditions and no L2 selection was simultaneously employed with a prescale factor of 13.

 Separate neutron runs were conducted to collect beam neutron events for studying the neutron background in the $\ksig$ analysis.
-During the neutron run, a 3-mm-thick aluminum plate was inserted into the beam at 669~mm upstream of the detector entrance to scatter neutrons and enhance their interactions with CSI.
-These events were collected with the same L1 veto requirements as for $\ksig$, but with the L2 condition requiring two clusters in CSI for cleaner neutron samples, since one-cluster neutron data was contaminated by $\kgg$ decays with a missing photon due to veto inefficiency.
-The two clusters in a neutron event typically arose from multiple hadronic interactions of a single neutron at separate locations within CSI.
+During the neutron run, a 3-mm-thick aluminum (Al) target, shown in \autoref{fig:KOTODetector}, was inserted into the beam at 669~mm upstream of the detector entrance to scatter neutrons and enhance their interactions with CSI.
+Events were collected with the same L1 veto requirements as for $\ksig$, but with the L2 condition requiring two clusters in CSI.
+These two-cluster events typically occur when a single neutron initially interacts in CSI, producing one cluster, and then scatters elsewhere within CSI, producing a second, spatially separated cluster.
+The L2 two-cluster requirement was adopted because one-cluster neutron data was contaminated by $\kgg$ decays in which a photon escaped detection due to veto inefficiency.
 Contamination from $\kgg$ events in the two-cluster sample was greatly suppressed by excluding events in which the center-of-energy of the two clusters was near the center of CSI and the opening angle between the position vectors of the two clusters on the CSI surface plane was close to $180^\circ$.

 \textit{Event reconstruction and selection~} The particle $X$ and its decay products were assumed to be non-interacting with the KOTO detector; therefore, a $\KLz \to \gamma X$ event was characterized by a single photon in CSI with no coincident activity in any veto detector.
 The cluster produced by photon interactions in CSI was reconstructed by grouping neighboring crystals with energy deposits above 3~MeV within a 150-ns time window.
 The resulting cluster provided measurements of the photon's energy ($E_\gamma$) and position $(x, y)$ on the upstream surface of CSI.
 To ensure full containment of the photon's energy, the cluster position was required to lie within the fiducial region defined by $H_{XY} > 175$~mm and $\sqrt{x^2 + y^2} < 850$~mm, where $H_{XY}$ denoted the larger of $|x|$ or $|y|$.
 The lower bound on $H_{XY}$ also suppressed backgrounds from upstream kaon decays, in which a kaon decayed before entering the detector and one of its decay products hit the inner edge of CSI.
 The photon energy was required to exceed 500~MeV.
 The signal region was further defined by requiring $900 < E_\gamma < 3000$~MeV and $325 < H_{XY} < 850$~mm.
 The broader region, $800 < E_\gamma < 3000$~MeV and $300 < H_{XY} < 850$~mm, which marginally covered the signal region to avoid edge-tuning bias, was kept blinded until all event selection criteria were finalized.